daanverraes/Supporting-Information/arXiv:2502.19501v1/README.md

 Additional information concerning the data is available upon request from the authors.
 Please send a mail to Veronique.VanSpeybroeck@UGent.be for more information.

 ## Software
 All simulations were performed with VASP 6.4.2 interfaced with Wannier90 3.1.0.
 The pre- and post-processing Python scripts are written in Python 3.12.
-The VASP calculations employed POTCAR (PAW_PBE) files, which are proprietary and not publicly available.
+The VASP calculations utilized POTCAR (PAW_PBE) files, which contain pseudopotentials based on the Projector Augmented-Wave method with the Perdew-Burke-Ernzerhof exchange-correlation functional.
+These files are proprietary and not publicly accessible.

-## Structural Optimalization
+## Structural Optimization

+These scripts automate the submission and post-processing of **ionic relaxation simulations** in VASP under varying pressure conditions.
+The `loop.sh` script iterates over a predefined range of pressures, creating and submitting jobs for each case.

+### Workflow:
+1. **Loop Over Pressures**: The script generates simulations for pressures from **0 to 1000 kB**.
+2. **Directory Setup**: For each pressure, a new directory is created, and necessary input files are copied from a template.
+3. **Parameter Modification**:
+   - `PSTRESS` in **INCAR** is updated to reflect the pressure condition.
+   - Job names in **submitscript.sh** are modified accordingly.
+4. **Job Submission**: Each simulation is submitted using `qsub submitscript.sh`.

+### VASP Optimization Setup:
+- **IBRION = 2** → Conjugate gradient algorithm for ionic relaxation.
+- **ISIF = 3** → Allows relaxation of both atomic positions and cell shape.
+- **PSTRESS** → External pressure is dynamically set for each run.
+- **EDIFF = 1E-08** → Tight SCF convergence for accurate energy and forces.
+- **ENCUT = 600 eV** → Plane-wave cutoff energy for reliable results.

+This setup enables efficient structural optimization across different pressures using **first-principles DFT calculations**.

 ## Electronic Structure and Dimer Model